Quantum walk on a random comb: Quantum diffusion from a point on the spine

 Since this function is constructed out of the $E>4$ eigenstates $|\Gamma_\sigma\rangle$ which are localized with non-zero Lyapunov exponents $\gamma(E)$ which are bounded from below by some $\gamma_{\mathrm{min}}$, we expect that $\mathbb{E}[\overline{\Ploc}](d)$ is bounded by an exponential function

 Our numerical studies confirm these predictions.
 In the simulations we compute the average \rf{EPloc} for finite but large values of $L$ and sample size $\mathcal{N}$, and check the statistics.
 We present in Fig.~\ref{fEPloc} the results for the profile of the function $\mathbb{E}[{\overline{\Ploc}}](d)$, in log plots, as a function of the distance $d$, for ensembles of random combs corresponding to three values of the hole probability $p$ namely for $p=.25$, $p=.5$ and $p=.75$.
 In practice we consider combs of size $L$ of the order of $10^{3}$ and comb samples of similar size $\mathcal{N}=10^3$.
-This is a illustrative study and for this purpose, the statistics is good with these sizes of comb of samples.
+This is a illustrative study and for this purpose, the statistic is good with these sizes of comb of samples.

-The log-plots show clearly decay with $d$ and are compatible with the expected bound \rf{expboundEP}.
+The log plots show clearly decay with $d$ and are compatible with the expected bound \rf{expboundEP}.
 In particular, the decay characteristic length is found to decrease with the hole probability $p$, from $p=.25$ to $p=.75$, as expected from the $p$ dependence of $\gamma_{\mathrm{min}}(p)$ observed in Fig.~\ref{minLiapE>4}.

 Similar curves can be constructed for the higher moments and cumulants of ${\overline{\Ploc}}$, such as $\mathbb{E}[ {\overline{\Ploc}}^2 ](d)$, but we shall not discuss this.
 They could be useful to study whether the spatial distribution of $\overline{\Ploc}(d)$ exhibits multifractality.